MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-understand-howitworks.md

  # Power BI Premium capacity resource management and optimization

- This article describes how the Power BI service uses premium capacity memory and provides tips on how you can optimize capacity memory in your solution.
+ This article describes how the Power BI premium service manages resources and provides tips on planning and optimizing your solution.

  ## Premium capacity memory management